git-jared/CSE3311-TEAM-8/README.md

 Step 11: In the terminal (opened in text editor), use command: npm start

          This should start Metro Bundler on your browser.
 The Metro Bundler gives you options on where you want to run the app (emulator or actual device).
-         Step 3 asks to install Expo Client on your phone, so further instructions will be on how to run the app in you android or iOS device.
+         Step 3 asks to install Expo Client or Expo Go on your phone, so further instructions will be on how to run the app in you android or iOS device.

 Step 12: Using your personal device is much easier than emulator.

         For Android: Open Expo Client and scan the QR code shown in the Metro Bundler (from Step 11).
 This will run the app and take you to the home screen.

         For iOS: Open camera and scan the QR code.
-This will open the Expo Client, run the app, and take you to the home screen.
+This will open Expo Go, run the app, and take you to the home screen.

 Enjoy “Physics Rocks”